What is it?

 Where the Mind Meets the Mouth began as a conference in 2015, hosted by North Richmond Community Health.
 The conference aimed to explore how issues like family violence, drug use and mental illness related to oral health.

 This website is a home for all the insights, knowledge and information shared at our events and beyond.
-Whether you’re a researcher, a clinician, a journalist, a community member, a worker or an advocate, you’ll find information about innovative approaches to health here.
+Whether you’re a researcher, a clinician, a community member, a worker or an advocate, you’ll find information about innovative approaches to health here.